 The OTS100P evaluation unit is mounted in a 19” cabinet in the substation building.
 A communication link to the local rack mounted PC as well as to the overall dispatch center of Beijing Electric Power Corporation is ensured by the embedded Ethernet TCP/IP server.
 In addition, basic temperature alarms for individual zones are reported by switch contacts.

 The visualization software CHARON provides a database built storage of all measurement and configuration data based on the single-line diagram and other constructional features like wall transitions.

 In this case, each phase is separated into 12 zones, one for the feeder section and 11 for each cable section between two joints.
 With CHARON, each phase temperature profile along the cable route and temperature drifts at critical points can be processed and displayed efficiently.

 |CHARON screenshot showing temperature profile of one cable phase and its assigned zone display||CHARON Enhanced View screenshot of the cable route|

-The installed DTS system enables the operator to monitor the cable conductor’s maximum operating temperature of 90°C in a narrow surrounding with a large amount of other cables and cable crossings.
-It supports the real time management of possible hotspots along the cable route even under overload conditions and thereby helps to avoid early breakdowns.
+The installed DTS system enables the operator to monitor the cable conductor’s maximum operating temperature of 90°C in a narrow surrounding with a large number of other cables and cable crossings.
+It supports the real-time management of possible hotspots along the cable route even under overload conditions and thereby helps to avoid early breakdowns.